Skip to main content

 Exposome project for health and occupational research

 Workplace exposure can lead to many diseases, such as cancer, cardiovascular and respiratory disease.
-The total burden of disease caused by occupational exposure is estimated at 5-7% of global mortality.
+It is estimated that 5-7% of global mortality is caused by workplace exposures.
 Given the large societal and economic impact, ensuring a healthy work environment is an important goal for society, government, and industry.
 Current risk reduction policies and strategies are informed by existing scientific evidence, which is limited due to the challenges of studying the complex relationship between co-occurring multiple occupational and environmental exposures during the working life and health.

-The EPHOR objective is to reduce the burden of occupationally related diseases by making available a working-life exposome toolbox:
+Our objective is to reduce the burden of occupationally related diseases by making available a working-life exposome toolbox containing:

 • Better and more complete knowledge on how multiple exposures within the working-life exposome are related to non-communicable diseases, including complex interactions of exposures, biological pathways and early signs of health damages, and vulnerability at different life-stages;